Feature weighting for data analysis via evolutionary simulation: Analogies with genetic algorithms and evolutionary systems

 Consider a gene describing a single feature in a real evolutionary system, e.g., the size of an animal in a species.
 Further, assuming that larger size is beneficial in the chosen ecosystem, the fitness of the gene 'size' in a population can be estimated by taking into account the sizes of all animals in the population and comparing them to genes describing other features of the animal.
 Qualitatively speaking, if for example many large animals in a population are to be found, one can deduct that size is genetically more important than other features therein.

 In addition to the magnitude of a quantity such as size, the importance of the feature in a previous reproduction cycle also influences the future fitness of a gene in the evolution.
-Translating this dynamics to our optimization problem, we define '$\operatorname*{dom}$' the dominant gene strategy function
+Translating this dynamics to our optimization problem, we define '$\operatorname*{dom}$' the dominant gene strategy function\footnote{For the evolutionary interpretation we set the step size $h=1$ in the following.
+A global scaling factor $h$ changes the available resources for all genes and organisms equally and not the relative shares each gene obtains.}

 Note that since $\Delta_{ij}^{k,\operatorname*{dom}}$ is used to compute $\gamma_j^{k+1}$ via equation \eqref{eq:replicatorequation}, the linear factor $\gamma_j^k$ in equation \eqref{eq:dominantstrategy} is the only sequence-dependence factor that takes the current gene fitness into account for the next iteration.
 Additionally, the factor $(\Phi_{ij}-\frac{1}{2})$ will yield a positive differential share when $\Phi_{ij}>1/2$ and vice versa.